taewdy/oauth-tester/API_README.md

-# Photos API
+# OAuth Tester

-A FastAPI service that fetches photos from the JSONPlaceholder API, built following Python best practices and functional organization patterns.
+An HTTPS OAuth/OIDC tester built with FastAPI, following Python best practices and a `src/` layout.
+It performs Authorization Code with PKCE, then displays ID token (JWT), access token, and parsed claims in a minimal UI.

 ## 🏗️ Architecture